-After graduating, she moved to England to pursue a Masters of Music with Barbara Robotham at the Royal Northern College of Music in Manchester.
+After graduating, she moved to England to pursue a Master of Music with Barbara Robotham at the Royal Northern College of Music in Manchester.
 While there, she explored the soprano roles of Gilbert and Sullivan, including Josephine (HMS Pinafore), Mabel (Pirates of Penzance), and Yum-Yum (The Mikado).
-These roles allowed her to explore stage-acting in a new way, including perfecting her British accents.
+These roles allowed her to explore stage acting in a new way, including perfecting her British accents.

 Near the end of her studies, Lisa performed her first Gretel with Chimera Opera in Rochdale.
 This fantastic production not only introduced her to the world of Germanic opera, but also to her partner in life and music, Scottish pianist, conductor, and composer, David Wishart.
 After premiering the soprano role in his chamber opera, Absolved Passions, at the Edinburgh Fringe Festival, the pair moved to Berlin, Germany, in 2014.

 Since arriving in Germany, Lisa has had the opportunity to perform several fantastic roles with local companies, including Donna Elvira, Servilia, and Gretel.
 She also had her first experience with Strauss singing Echo in Ariadne auf Naxos one night and playing violin in the orchestra the other night.
 In summer 2022, she debuted Donna Anna at the Vienna Summer Music Festival.